"Practicing effective self-care may be able to reduce Fibromyalgia symptoms by 90%."

 - Sensitivity to cold and heat

-Those who have fibromyalgia do experience flare-ups.
+Those who suffer from fibromyalgia do experience flare-ups.
 It can cause pain and discomfort on a pretty regular basis.
 For some people, the pain fluctuates and can be excruciating… even debilitating.
 Symptoms of Fibromyalgia vary from person to person and some people with Fibromyalgia may experience symptoms on a regular basis.
 Others experience pain that fluctuates and tends to increase, often worsening during specific periods of time.
 These episodes are known as flare-ups.

 These flare-ups often happen without warning.
 They can last anywhere from a few days to a few weeks and are often more likely to occur when the person is experiencing physical, mental, and emotional stress.